 Printed by Canprint Communications Pty Ltd

-Budget Paper No. 3, Australia's Federal Relations 2008‑09, is one of a series of Budget Papers that provides information to supplement the Budget Speech.
+Budget Paper No. 3 is one of a series of Budget Papers that provides information to supplement the Budget Speech.
 A full list of the series is printed on the inside cover of this paper.

-This Budget Paper presents information on the Commonwealth's financial relations with State, Territory and local governments.
-This includes information on payments for specific purposes, GST payments and other general revenue assistance, as well as an overview of the reform agenda of the Council of Australian Governments and analysis of fiscal developments in the public sector.
+This Budget Paper presents information on the Australian Government's financial relations with State, Territory and local governments.
+This includes information on revenue provision and payments, as well as an overview of fiscal developments in the States and Territories.

 This paper uses the following style conventions.

-The Australian Capital Territory and the Northern Territory of Australia are referred to as 'the Territories'.
+The Australian Capital Territory Government and the Northern Territory Government are referred to as ‘the Territories'.
 References to the 'States' or 'each State' include the State governments and Territory governments.

 The State and local government sector is denoted as the 'State/local sector'.
 References to the ‘State/local sector' include the Territory governments unless otherwise stated.

-Figures in tables and the text have generally been rounded.
+Figures in tables, and generally in the text, have been rounded.
 Discrepancies in tables between totals and sums of components reflect rounding unless otherwise noted.
 Percentage changes in tables are based on the underlying unrounded amounts.